Living with Snakes

-Florida has a rich diversity of snakes.
-Our 44 species of snakes are found in every conceivable habitat, from coastal mangroves and saltmarshes to freshwater wetlands and dry uplands, and many species thrive in residential areas.
+Florida has a rich diversity of snakes and other reptiles which play an interesting and vital role in Florida's complex ecology.
+Our 44 species of native snakes are found in every conceivable habitat, from coastal mangroves and saltmarshes to freshwater wetlands and dry uplands, and many species thrive in residential areas.
 However, there are just a few species that are commonly seen in developed area, although any snake may occasionally be found in urban settings.

-Only six of Florida's 44 snake species are venomous, the eastern coral snake, the southern copperhead, the cottonmouth, the eastern diamondback rattlesnake, the timber rattlesnake, and the dusky pygmy rattlesnake.
+Only six of Florida's 44 snake species are venomous: the eastern coral snake, the southern copperhead, the cottonmouth, the eastern diamondback rattlesnake, the timber rattlesnake, and the dusky pygmy rattlesnake.
 Most Florida snakes are harmless and beneficial and remove extra rodent populations.
 Even the venomous species are not particularly dangerous unless stepped on or otherwise provoked.

-Most snakes you encounter are most likely to be nonpoisonous.
+Most snakes you encounter are most likely to be non-venomous.
 By recognizing common non-venomous snakes and understanding something of their habits, you can take a more relaxed attitude toward them and appreciate them as an integral part of Florida's wildlife.

-What to do when you see a snake
+What to do if you see a snake?

 There is no good reason to kill a snake except in the unlikely situation of a venomous snake posing immediate danger to people or pets.
 Snakes usually bite people only if they are molested; it's their only means of self-defense.
-Even a poisonous snake in the woods or crossing the road poses no threat and should be left alone.
+Even a venomous snake in the woods or crossing the road poses no threat and should be left alone.
 Also, most larger snakes travel in large areas, so one you see in your yard today may be far away tomorrow.